top of page

 Children who are at earlier stages of development than would be expected are observed during play to assess where their challenges lie.
 Meaningful opportunities are then planned to support children to fulfil their learning potential.

 Professional judgements are made about the plans for the appropriate next steps in the child’s learning and any additional support that is necessary in a timely manner.
 For some children it may be enough to implement next steps and some differentiated interventions to secure their development.
-For others the pathway may be more challenging, in these cases we act promptly as early intervention is key to ensuring all children are supported to fulfil their learning potential.
+For others the path may be more challenging, in these cases we act promptly to get other agencies involved as early intervention is key to ensuring all children are supported to fulfil their learning potential.

 Our Food